JerBouma/FinanceToolkit/README.md

 > **Income Inequality**

 Income is defined as household disposable income in a particular year.
-It consists of earnings, self -employment and capital income and public cash transfers; income taxes and social security contributions paid by households are deducted.
+It consists of earnings, self-employment and capital income and public cash transfers; income taxes and social security contributions paid by households are deducted.
 The income of the household is attributed to each of its members, with an adjustment to reflect differences in needs for households of different sizes.
 Income inequality among individuals is measured here by five indicators.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics#get_jobs).

 </details>